-Participants at the Round 1 consultation (May 2010) identified that, as a consequence of positioning of the weir at its current position, severe silting has occurred, which has severely compromised the take of allocation from the weir.
+Participants at the Round 1 consultation (May 2010) and Round 3 consultation (November 2011) submitted that, as a consequence of positioning of the weir at its current position, severe silting has occurred, which has severely compromised the take of allocation from the weir.
 Participants considered that silting continues to compromise pumping sites with significant additional costs being incurred by irrigators when pump sites need to be repositioned away from agricultural production.